DJ Sabrina the Teenage DJ

-DJ Sabrina the Teenage DJ (abbreviated DJSTTDJ) is a London-based electronic duo composed of two anonymous producers, who use the aliases DJ Sabrina and DJ Salem.
-The duo's name and their individual aliases are references to the television sitcom Sabrina the Teenage Witch, inspired by a comment on YouTube.
-They released their debut album, Makin' Magick, in 2017.
-Their main musical influences include plunderphonics musicians and the 2010s UK outsider house scene.
+DJ Sabrina the Teenage DJ (abbreviated DJSTTDJ) is a pseudonymous London-based electronic producer.
+Her name is a reference to the television sitcom Sabrina the Teenage Witch, inspired by a comment on YouTube.
+She released her debut album, Makin' Magick, in 2017.
+Her main musical influences include plunderphonics musicians and the 2010s UK outsider house scene.

+DJ Sabrina collaborated with her sibling Salem on Makin' Magick, which led to Salem being credited as a member of a duo with Sabrina by some media outlets. "[T]he bio has always mentioned Sabrina and Salem, but I like the idea of it being a mystery," the artist has stated.

 Influences

 DJ Sabrina started making house music in 2014, influenced by the release of Caustic Window by Aphex Twin.
-The duo were first exposed to the UK outsider house scene from DJ Seinfeld in 2016 through the music blog aggregator Hype Machine.
-DJ Sabrina has cited albums such as The Avalanches' Since I Left You and Daft Punk's Homework as major influences.
-Starting with Enchanted, the duo began to incorporate elements of acid house into their music.
+She was first exposed to the UK outsider house scene from DJ Seinfeld in 2016 through the music blog aggregator Hype Machine.
+DJ Sabrina has cited albums such as the Avalanches' Since I Left You and Daft Punk's Homework as major influences.
+Starting with Enchanted, she began to incorporate elements of acid house into her music.
 DJ Sabrina the Teenage DJ often samples music and television shows from the late 1980s to the early 2000s.
-DJ Sabrina has stated that her album cover arts are inspired by pixel art of 90's video games.
+DJ Sabrina has stated that her album cover arts are inspired by pixel art of '90s video games.

 Career

 DJ Sabrina the Teenage DJ debuted in 2017 with the release of a two-hour-long album, Makin' Magick.
 Three more albums followed in 2018 and 2019.
-In 2020, they released Charmed, a three-hour-long album that became "an underground pandemic hit".
-In April 2021, they released the single "Try Not To Be Afraid" in collaboration with musicians Delilah Brao, Luke Markinson, and Anyela Gómez, which was described as "highly nostalgic".
-DJ Sabrina The Teenage DJ has since released three further albums in 2021 and 2022.
+In 2020, she released Charmed, a three-hour-long album that became "an underground pandemic hit".
+In April 2021, she released the single "Try Not to Be Afraid" in collaboration with musicians Delilah Brao, Luke Markinson, and Anyela Gómez, which was described as "highly nostalgic".
+DJ Sabrina the Teenage DJ since released six further albums from 2021 to 2024.

-In addition to their albums and singles, the duo also produces mixtapes, which they call "combinisions", a portmanteau of "combinational composition".
-They have released three sets of combinisions, each with five to seven mixes.
+In addition to her albums and singles, she also produces mixtapes, which she call "combinisions", a portmanteau of "combinational composition".
+She has released four sets of combinisions, each with five to seven mixes.
 Most combinisions are between 30 and 40 minutes long, but some exceed an hour, and Homeshake is over two hours long.

-On August 3, 2022, The 1975 released "Happiness", the second single from their album Being Funny in a Foreign Language, which was written by DJ Sabrina the Teenage DJ with band members Matty Healy and George Daniel.
+On 3 August 2022, the 1975 released "Happiness", the second single from their album Being Funny in a Foreign Language, which was written by DJ Sabrina the Teenage DJ with band members Matty Healy and George Daniel.